woshiccm/Pecker/README.md

 ```

 * `-v/--version`: Prints the `pecker` version and exits.
+* `--config`: The custom path for configuration yaml file.
 * `-i/--index-store-path`: The Index path of your project, if unspecified, the default is ~Library/Developer/Xcode/DerivedData/{your project}/Index/DataStore.

 Run `pecker` in the project target to detect.
 Project will search Swift files recursively.